To all the roles I’ve loved before:

 On stage, my favorite roles include Claudius and Cauchon in Bedlam’s Off-Broadway productions of Hamlet and St. Joan, The Hostage in The Coop’s Off-Broadway production of Terra Firma, and Henry Bolingbrooke opposite Rocco Sisto’s fantastic Richard in Shakespeare & Company’s production of Richard II.

 If you wanna hear me talk about some of my work (‘cause really, who doesn’t want to listen to an actor talk about their work?)
-I had the pleasure of being interviewed by the amazing and talented Gary Farmer for Film Talk Weekly.
+I had the pleasure of being interviewed by the amazing and talented Gary Farmer (who I had the pleasure of working with in the soon to be released George Bernard Shaw’s MAJOR BARBARA adaptation) for Film Talk Weekly.

 Lawyer turned successful actor Tom O'Keefe talks with Gary Farmer about on-set stories, acting experience, teaching the next generation, raunchy on-stage performances, and more on this episode of Film Talk Weekly.